tbenade/wercker-devcenter/source/articles/steps/create.md

 This should trigger a build, which should pass.

-You need to deploy your box to the wercker directory, just like any other application.
+You need to deploy your step to the wercker directory, just like any other application.
 As such, you also need to create a deploy target for the directory, so let's do so.